Todd75/reading-notes/README.md

 # My Code Fellows Reading Notes
 *My reading notes for Code Fellows*

-Hi my name is Todd.
+Hi my name is ~~Tod~~ oops I meant Todd.

 Growth Mindset means to me

 3 Reminders to keep myself in the growth mindset:

-- List
+- You are going to fail.
+This is going to happen often.
+Take a break reset your brain and do not get frustrated.
-- List
+- Nothing worthwhile is easy.
+You will struggle, but be patient and it will come together for you.
 - List

 Link to Github: [My Github Page](https://todd75.github.io/reading-notes/)